db-ux-design-system/core-web/packages/components/src/components/main-navigation/docs/Vue.md

 ### Vue Router and active state handling

 You can set the property `active` to a boolean value as in the example above.
-It will cause the navigation item to displayed in active style and implicitly set `aria-current="page"` to the list element.
+It will cause the navigation item to render in active style and implicitly set `aria-current="page"` to the list element.

 The component will also check for child element set to `aria-current="page"`.